yafav-mya/Trevor-s-website/README.md

 # Trevor-s-website
-a website thats all about trevor
+a website that's all about trevor